Ava Marie Ziegler

-Ava Marie Ziegler (born February 28, 2006) is an American figure skater.
+Ava Marie Ziegler (born February 28, 2006) is a retired American figure skater.
 She is the 2023 NHK Trophy champion and 2022 Budapest Trophy champion.

+At the junior level, she is the 2021 U.S. junior pewter medalist and 2022 U.S. junior silver medalist.

 Personal life

 Ziegler was born on February 28, 2006, in Morristown, New Jersey, to parents Ron and Patricia (Mansfield).
 Her mother is a former competitive figure skater, who finished fifth at the 1995 U.S. Figure Skating Championships, as well as a figure skating coach.
 She has a younger brother, Ronny.
 She is a resident of Dover, New Jersey.

 Ziegler has a Shepherd-Rottweiler named Duke and a rabbit named Cocoa.

 Career

 Early career

 As a juvenile, Ziegler won the pewter medal at the 2019 U.S. Championships.
 On the junior level, she won the bronze medal at the 2021 U. S. Championship Series.
 She then went on to win the pewter medal at the 2021 U.S. Junior Championships behind Isabeau Levito, Kanon Smith, and Clare Seo.